-- 1 kg strawberries fresh or frozen
+- 35 oz strawberries 1 kg, fresh or frozen

-- 1 tbsp lemon squeezed (about ½ lemon)
+- 1 tablespoon lemon juice squeezed (about ½ lemon)

 - ⅓ cup granulated sugar

-- 3 tbsp cornstarch
+- 3 tablespoons cornstarch

-- ½ cup almond flour
+- ½ cup almond flour ground almonds

-- 2 cups all purpose white flour 240 g
+- 2 cups all purpose flour 240 g

 - ¼ cup granulated sugar